submit-papersAnon/Lp-FGSM/README.md

 ```

 ## Usage
-A self-contained notebook .ipynb will be provided to test $l^p$-FGSM interactively.
+A self-contained notebook .ipynb is provided to test $l^p$-FGSM interactively.
 The different Python files could be used as follows:
 1. **Training a Model**: Execute `train_model.py` with desired parameters.
 For example:
    ```bash